Last updated: April 3, 2023

-Adam Weber, lead pastor at Embrace Church in Sioux Falls, S.D., loves God, but like most humans, has sometimes struggled to love the different and difficult.
+Adam Weber, lead pastor at Embrace Church in Sioux Falls, S.D., loves God, but like most humans has sometimes struggled to love the different and difficult.
 After going through an incredibly difficult season, Adam found a new dimension to love.
-Love Has a Name releases August 25 and shares a bit of his journey to love those who are unseen and overlooked, highlighting specific people who have taught him a little bit more about God’s extravagant love.
+His book Love Has a Name was released August 25, 2020, and shares a bit of his journey to love those who are unseen and overlooked, highlighting specific people who have taught him a little bit more about God’s extravagant love.

 As an unpopular kid in school, he always had a heart for those on the fringes.
 He sought for and found validation by loving others and receiving approval and acceptance in return.
 During what he calls “the dark night of the soul,” he felt God pruning him of the people-pleasing kind of love.
 After experiencing and realizing the extravagance of God’s love, Adam believes the place from which he loves is different.
 Now, instead of loving others to satisfy his own self-worth, he loves others with no strings attached.

 “My love for Jesus is what makes me want to engage in the George Floyd conversation,” he said.
 “It’s because of the love of Jesus that I want to extend grace to the Pharisees.
 It’s the reason that I want to extravagantly love other people.
 It’s because of who Jesus is.”

 Love Has a Name takes a look at how we can love others with the grace and truth of Jesus.
 Every chapter is titled with the name of a specific person who loved Adam or someone he has loved, coupled with a similar person Jesus loved.
 In chapter 19, Adam says that love pulls up a chair, offering a listening ear to someone who is different than you.
 Adam didn’t just talk about pulling up a chair; he went to downtown Sioux Falls and offered a chair to others.